 Part of the rear of the building is said to incorporate sections of a very thick wall of a very early date; possibly from the same era as the priory chapel which once stood nearby in Bartholomews, although this has never been reliably confirmed.

-This plaque is to be seen on the wall of the Town Hall in Bartholomews.
+Plaque on the wall of the Town Hall in Bartholomews.